Jeffny Pally of West Hartford was killed on October 16 when she was run over by a campus fire department SUV.

 On January 31, 2017, state police applied for arrest warrants for the people they believe hosted the off-campus party.
 It was tied to a fraternity, Kappa Sigma.
 UConn officials say the fraternity lost its recognition and housing based on unrelated incidents.

-On Friday, students Patrick Callahan, 21; Matthew Moll, 21; Austin Custodio, 21; Dominic Godi, 21; Dylan Morose, 22; and Jonathan Polansky, 22 were all arrested on alcohol related charges.
+Six students were arrested on charges related to the incident.
 Those include permitting a minor to illegally possess alcohol, sale and delivery to minors, and conspiracy to commit the sale or delivery of alcohol to minors.

 All were processes and released on bond, state police said.
 No additional arrests are expected.

 They are due in court on March 8.

 After her death, more than 1,000 friends, family and students turned out to honor Pally’s memory at a candlelight vigil on the Storrs campus.